Suped

 ?/43tests passed

-Then I compare the test with domain-level health.
+Then compare the test with domain-level health.
 Use a domain health check to verify the basics before blaming copy or audience quality.
-SPF, DKIM, DMARC, rDNS, TLS, and sending-domain consistency do not make an unwanted message wanted, but broken authentication removes trust signals Gmail expects from serious senders.
+SPF, DKIM, DMARC, rDNS, TLS, and sending-domain consistency do not make unwanted mail wanted, but broken authentication removes trust signals Gmail expects from legitimate senders.

 Issues page showing top issues, verified sources, unverified sources, and authentication pass rates

-In Suped's product, the useful workflow is to watch verified and unverified sources, fix authentication failures, and keep DMARC reporting connected to sender inventory.
-If a new platform starts sending without DKIM or with a mismatched From domain, you want that identified before Gmail reputation moves.
-Suped's DMARC monitoring makes that easier because reports, issue detection, and remediation steps sit in one place.
+In Suped's product, watch verified and unverified sources, fix authentication failures, and keep DMARC reporting connected to the sender inventory.
+If a new platform starts sending without DKIM or with a mismatched From domain, identify it before making list-wide changes.
+Suped's DMARC monitoring keeps reports, issue detection, and remediation steps in one workflow.

 How to read Gmail spikes without overreacting

-A single high day does not always mean the whole program is broken, but it does mean the next send needs discipline.
-I look at four questions: who was sent to, what changed, which mail reached Gmail inboxes, and whether authentication or infrastructure changed.
-If a spike came after a dormant-list campaign, the fix is list suppression.
-If it came after a sender change, the fix starts with authentication and domain identity.
+A single high day does not prove the whole program is broken, but the next send still needs discipline.
+Check who received the mail, what changed, which traffic reached Gmail inboxes, and whether authentication or infrastructure changed.
+If a spike followed a dormant-list campaign, start with list suppression.
+If it followed a sender change, start with authentication and domain identity.

 Signal